pepa65/m2m/README.md

 * Flag `-h`/`--help` outputs just a help text.
 * Flag `-q`/`--quiet` outputs only fatal errors to `stderr`.
 * Normally, a minimal report is sent to `stdout` (nothing on no mails), and any additional verbose output is logged to `stderr`.
+Route output as desired!

 ## Help
 ```
-m2m v1.9.6 - Move from POP3 to Maildir
+m2m v1.9.7 - Move from POP3 to Maildir
 * Downloading emails from POP3 servers and moving them into Maildir folders.
 * Repo:   github.com/pepa65/m2m
 * Usage:  m2m [ -h|--help | -q|--quiet ]